tejasbana/ML-Anime_Face_Generation-Using-GANs/README.md

 ## Generator Network

 The input to the generator is typically a vector or a matrix of random numbers (referred to as a latent tensor) which is used as a seed for generating an image.
 The generator will convert a latent tensor of shape `(128, 1, 1)` into an image tensor of shape `3 x 28 x 28`.
-To achive this, we'll use the `ConvTranspose2d` layer from PyTorch, which is performs to as a *transposed convolution* (also referred to as a *deconvolution*).
+To achive this,using the `ConvTranspose2d` layer from PyTorch, which is performs to as a *transposed convolution* (also referred to as a *deconvolution*).
 [Learn more](https://github.com/vdumoulin/conv_arithmetic/blob/master/README.md#transposed-convolution-animations)

 ![](https://i.imgur.com/DRvK546.gif)